FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 [ARM Trusted Firmware-A (TF-A)](https://developer.trustedfirmware.org/dashboard/view/6/) with our FSP.

-**It also assumes that everything is done under a directory `~/dev`.** So either you can create that directory and work from there, or change it appropriately as you follow the instructions.
+**The instructions here also assume that everything is done under a directory `~/dev`.** So you can either create that directory and work from there, or change it appropriately as you follow the instructions.

 ## Getting Necessary Packages